MinnPost/minnpost-wordpress/wp-content/plugins/jquery-updater/readme.txt

 Contributors: Ramoonus
 Donate link: http://www.ramoonus.nl/donate/
-Tags: jquery, update, jquery ui, javascript, jq Requires at least: 5.0
+Tags: jquery, update, jquery ui, javascript, jq Requires at least: 5.6
-Tested up to: 5.5
+Tested up to: 5.7
-Stable tag: 3.5.1.2
+Stable tag: 3.6.0.1
 Requires PHP: 5.6

 This plugin updates jQuery to the latest stable version on your website.

 == Description ==
-This plugin updates [jQuery](http://jquery.com/) to the latest official stable version, which is most likely not available within the latest stable release of WordPress.
+This plugin updates [jQuery](http://jquery.com/) to the latest official stable version, which is most likely not available within the latest stable release of WordPress. jQuery Migrate is also included for backwards compatibility.
-Since jQuery 2+ was used in this plugin, making jQuery 1.x obsolete, [jQuery Migrate](http://jquery.com/download/#jquery-migrate-plugin) is also included.

 No files are replaced, therefore deactivation of this plugin returns your site to it`s original state.

+Since WordPress 5.6 includes an up-to-date version of jQuery 3, upgrading shouldn`t be neccesary.

 **Warning**

 If you are not familiar with beta testing, bugfixing, javascript or running bleeding edge software it`s **not** recommended.
-I will not provide help on JavaScript and jQuery!
+I will not provide help on JavaScript and jQuery, only on plugin related issues (PHP)!

 **Reporting problems**

 Please post bug reports and request for help on [WordPress.org Support Forums](https://wordpress.org/support/plugin/jquery-updater).
-I will only provide help on issues caused by the plugin, not on JavaScript and jQuery related matters!
-Please report feature requests and code changes on [GitHub Issues page](https://github.com/Ramoonus/jQuery-Updater/issues)

 If you run into any bugs, turning this plugin off will fully deactivate everything.